uncharted-causemos/quickstart/README.md

 After the infrastructure is brought up there are a couple of configurations we need to do:

 ##### Prefect setup
-Go to prefect `http://localhost:8080` and create a new "Production" project
+Go to Prefect `http://localhost:8080` and create a new "Production" project

 ##### Minio setup
 Go to minio `http://localhost:9000` and create the following buckets